tmb5cg/Fifa-Autobidder/README.md

 pip install -r requirements.txt
 ```

 Make sure pip is installed (see here).
-If there are any errors, such as 'missing xyz module', simply ''' pip install [xyz] '''.
+If there are any errors, such as 'missing xyz module', simply ```pip install [xyz] ```.
 Feel free to post an issue on this Repository and I'd be happy to trouble shoot.

 For any other errors, see *troubleshooting*.